runtimeverification/haskell-backend/README.md

 It may also be required to update [`all-cabal-hashes`](https://github.com/runtimeverification/haskell-backend/blob/master/flake.nix#L101).

+To support the scenario of building the project with `cabal-install` outside of Nix, We use a `cabal.project.freeze` file to pin the dependencies to what the current `stack` resolver is using.
+The script [`scripts/freeze-cabal-to-stack-resolver.sh`](https://github.com/runtimeverification/haskell-backend/tree/master/scripts/freeze-cabal-to-stack-resolver.sh) should do most of that work, and [`scripts/check-cabal-stack-sync.sh`](https://github.com/runtimeverification/haskell-backend/tree/master/scripts/check-cabal-stack-sync.sh) checks the result.
+Some manual adjustments will still be necessary for the `nix` builds in CI and locally to work.

 ### Integration tests

 Haskell-backend provides an integration shell for running integration tests, which compile the K framework (of a specified version) against your current version of haskell backend and brings K into scope of your current shell.